Find a PROpane Express Exchange Station or Refill Location near you!

-ProGas supplies many propane cylinder exchange stations located at neighborhood convenience stores, gas stations, garden centers and elsewhere.
-Use our finder to determine the nearest propane cylinder exchange.
+ProGas supplies many propane cylinder exchange stations located at neighborhood convenience stores, gas stations, garden centers and more throughout Pennsylvania, Ohio & West Virginia.
+Use our finder to determine the propane cylinder exchange nearest you!

 Once you find a convenient location, speak with the sales representative about exchanging your empty cylinder for one that’s full.

 Important: Never bring the empty cylinder inside the store.

 You can also purchase extra cylinders for your convenience, a good idea if you’re always busy with the barbecue during the grilling season.

 How do I remove an empty cylinder from my grill?